 Become a Junior Ranger

-Kids can stop by the Ranger Station at Cumberland Island Sea Camp dock to pick up a Jr. Ranger booklet.
+Kids can stop by the Ranger Station at the Mainland Visitors Center in St. Marys or the Cumberland Island Sea Camp dock on the island to pick up a Jr. Ranger booklet.
 Complete the booklet and get a Jr. Ranger badge.
 While you are there, ask about free historic trading cards too.

 Rent a Bike